awulll/Flask-API-and-Docker-containers/README.md

-This was a test proposed.
+# This was a test proposed.
 I couldn't finish on time, but was a good experience.
 I used Flask to develop a API that receive data (contacts) from Json format and store on databases (two docker containers, MySQL and PostgreSQL) on specific formats.

-Instructions:

 # Creating docker containers
 docker-compose up